6.6. Download resumption

 }

-And the last piece of the implementation would be to read the download state (if any) at initialization stage, and before installing the firmware update module in Anjay:
+And the last piece of the implementation will be to read the download state (if any) at initialization stage, and before installing the firmware update module in Anjay:

 int fw_update_install(anjay_t *anjay) {